How Apple can rebuff Amazon’s growing Alexa threat in 2018

 3. Increasing the quantity and diversity of Siri services

 Part of Siri’s problem is correctly doing what it’s supposed to do; the other part is that it can’t handle so many things people would reasonably expect it to do.
 At one point, Siri seemed to be on the right track.
 If you asked it for historical, scientific, or math assistance, it pulled data — somewhat robotically, but generally accurately — from Wolfram Alpha.
-Today, Siri’s answer to the question, “who’s the President of the United States,” might come from a Google web search, a Wikipedia entry, or “Siri Knowledge.”
+Today, Siri’s answer to the question “who’s the President of the United States” might come from a Google web search, a Wikipedia entry, or “Siri Knowledge.”
 On a positive note, Siri can point you to information from several sources.
 Unfortunately, Siri’s list of sources is short, and it frequently just points in another service’s direction, leaving you to find the information you want by yourself.
 This is particularly awful in a car, where you can’t read the screen.

 The key to fixing this issue is forming different kinds of partnerships.
 For primary sources — the ones Siri taps without requiring you to install third-party apps or hooks — imagine if Apple reached out to indie services to make Siri a cultural authority.
 For instance, Siri might tap Genius for insights into song lyrics, Vimeo for surfacing videos, Pinterest for decorating suggestions, or Uncrate for men’s shopping trends.
-This would go a long way towards humanizing Siri’s output.
+This would go a long way toward humanizing Siri’s output.

-Second, Apple needs to get third-party developers signed up to create equivalent or superior versions of Alexa’s Skills, which already boast over 25,000 options.
-So far, Apple’s alternative SiriKit doesn’t appear to be off to a good start on the development side, and SiriKit for HomePod is now surprisingly limited as it requires sending HomePod requests to an iOS device for processing.
-On the user-facing side, Amazon makes adding Alexa Skills easier than Apple makes downloading iMessage stickers.
+Second, Apple needs to get third-party developers signed up to create equivalent or superior versions of Alexa’s skills, which already boast over 25,000 options.
+So far, Apple’s alternative SiriKit doesn’t appear to be off to a good start on the development side, and SiriKit for HomePod is surprisingly limited — it requires sending HomePod requests to an iOS device for processing.
+On the user-facing side, Amazon makes adding Alexa skills easier than Apple makes downloading iMessage stickers.
 That should be Apple’s goal for Siri, as well.

 That’s all nice, but what will Apple actually do?